ArrowheadFramework/ahfc-broker-quorum-jsonrpc-ws/source/main/arrowhead/spec/SD.md

 ### 3.7.
 Party

-Represents the identity of party that can own and exchange `Token`s.
+Represents the identity of a party that can own and exchange `Token`s.

 __Valid key algorithm identifiers__.
 `keyalg` values must consist only of lower-case letters.